dfinke/ImportExcel/FAQ/How to Read an Existing Excel File.md

 $SpecificRow = $ExcelFile[1] #Loads row at index 1.
 Index 1 is the first row instead of 0.
 ```

-### Map Contents to HashTable to interpret data
+### Map Contents to Hashtable to interpret data
 Sometimes mapping to a HashTable is more convenient to have access to common Hashtable operations.
-Enumerate a HashTable with the Row data properties by:
+Enumerate a Hashtable with the row's data by:
 ```powershell
 $HashTable = @{}
 $SpecificRow= $ExcelFile[2]